netlify/gocommerce-js/README.md

-# Go Commerce JS
+# GoCommerce JS

-This is a JS client library for [Go Commerce](https://github.com/netlify/gocommerce) API.
+This is a JS client library for [GoCommerce](https://github.com/netlify/gocommerce) API.

 It lets you signup and authenticate users and is a building block for constructing the UI for signups, password recovery, login and logout.